-Mr. Hassenfeld receives a retainer during the Chairmanship Period of \$300,000 per year (the "Chairmanship Retainer") and is eligible to receive Board meeting fees, equity grants and such other benefits (excluding the general non-employee Board retainer, which Mr. Hassenfeld does not receive) as may be provided from time to time to the other non-employee members of the Company's Board.
-During the Chairmanship Period, the Company shall (a) bear the reasonable cost of salary and benefits for one secretary for Mr. Hassenfeld; (b) reimburse Mr. Hassenfeld on a quarterly basis for the cost of mutually-acceptable office space for Mr. Hassenfeld and his support staff in Providence, Rhode Island (the "Providence office space"); (c) pay \$6,250 per calendar quarter towards office expenses incurred in connection with the operation of the Providence office; and (d) pay \$50,000 per calendar quarter towards expenses incurred by Mr. Hassenfeld in connection with his activities as a director of Hasbro, his chairmanship of the ICTI "CARE" process, and as a public "ambassador" for the toy industry (including, without limitation, travel expenses and dues for membership in such organizations as the World Economic Forum).
+In addition, during his period of service as a director, Mr. Hassenfeld is eligible to receive Board meeting fees, equity grants and such other benefits as may be provided from time to time to the other non-employee members of the Company's Board.

+During the Chairmanship Period, the Company shall (a) bear the reasonable cost of salary and benefits for one secretary for Mr. Hassenfeld; (b) reimburse Mr. Hassenfeld on a quarterly basis for the cost of mutually-acceptable office space for Mr. Hassenfeld and his support staff in Providence, Rhode Island (the "Providence office space"); (c) pay \$6,250 per calendar quarter towards office expenses incurred in connection with the operation of the Providence office; and (d) pay a set amount per calendar quarter towards expenses incurred by Mr. Hassenfeld in connection with his activities as a director of Hasbro, his chairmanship of the ICTI "CARE" process, and as a public "ambassador" for the toy industry (including, without limitation, travel expenses and dues for membership in such organizations as the World Economic Forum).
+Until May of 2010, the agreed amount of expense reimbursement pursuant to section (d) of the preceding sentence is \$50,000 per calendar quarter.
+Beginning in June of 2010, the